MySQLMySQL

 CALL mysql.rds_set_configuration('binlog retention hours', 72);

-RDS Specific
+RDS specific

 Amazon RDS uses binlog retention hours instead of the standard binlog_expire_logs_seconds parameter.
 The default value is 0 (immediate removal), so this step is essential.

-Create a User for Replication
+Create a user for replication

 CREATE USER 'supermetal_user'@'%' IDENTIFIED BY 'strong-password';